alphagov/content-data-api/doc/etl-process.md

 These processes run as Rake task daily in the early morning from Jenkins.
 They are referred to as ETL processors in the codebase as they follow a Extract, Transform and Load (ETL) design pattern.

-The process begins with the MasterProcessor which co-ordinates:
+The process begins with the MainProcessor which co-ordinates:
 - setting up the Facts metric table
 - running the sub-processors for each of the data sources to collect daily metrics
 - the re-aggregation of the monthly metrics